Share:

 Why would the Registrar restrict registrations from being able to be made or amended on the PPSR?

 Section 147 of the PPS Act requires the Registrar to establish and maintain a highly available and accessible PPSR.
-In order to do this, the PPSR was established at the outset as a fully digitalised service governed by a range of business rules to support users to comply with the requirements of the PPS Act.
+In order to do this, the PPSR was established at the outset as a fully digitalised service governed by a range of business rules to support users and ensure compliance with the requirements of the PPS Act.

 Where it becomes evident to the Registrar that a person or organisation registering on the PPSR has acted in a manner contrary to this, the Registrar may exercise the right to suspend standard PPSR business rules from operating for appropriate individual or organisation identifiers.
-The Registrar will do this by restricting the relevant secured party identifiers from being able to make or amend registrations on the PPSR without first applying to the Registrar or their delegate.
+The Registrar will do this by restricting the relevant secured party identifiers from being able to make or amend registrations on the PPSR without an application first being made to the Registrar, or their delegate.

-I am unable to make or amend a registration on the PPSR.
+I am unable to make a registration on the PPSR.
 Has the Registrar taken steps to restrict me from doing so?

 If the Registrar has taken steps to restrict you from making or amending registrations on the PPSR, or suspended registration against an item of collateral, you will receive an error message if you attempt to make a new PPSR Registration (or amend or transfer an existing one).